 Remember: you are almost never alone in your interests, your misunderstandings, or your problems.
 Please help your classmates by asking any question vaguely related to physics.
-If you don't want to ask your question during class, that's fine too: I can be found almost any time in my office (111) or the nearby labs.
-Drop in any time!
+If you don't want to ask your question during class, that's fine too: I can be found almost any time in my office (132) or the nearby labs.
+Drop in or Zoom in any time!